Katherinegf/website/gitpod/docs/self-hosted/latest/installing-gitpod.md

 # Installing Gitpod Self-Hosted

 > **Note:** Setting up a self-hosted Gitpod instance needs some Kubernetes experience.
 Detailed guidance on how to setup and maintain a Kubernetes cluster is behind the scope of these docs.
-See also [_Prerequisites_](./installing-gitpod#prerequisites) below.
+Please also see the [_prerequisites_](./installing-gitpod#prerequisites) below.

 ## Prerequisites